akanijade/LaLaBot/README.md

 - bot verification (if bot ever reaches 100 servers)
 - check for disperancies with other packages that hasn't been udpated in lock file
 - change deleting to a better efficient way instead of indexes
+- fix that markoff package no longer has soft unicode